The 5 Secrets for Photorealism (Quick Answer)

 “Professional headshot, 85mm portrait lens, shallow depth of field, shot on Kodak Portra 400 film, natural skin tones, medium format camera”

 This approach immediately signals to the AI that you want photographic realism, not artistic interpretation.
-For more foundational prompt writing techniques, check out our comprehensive [Guide to Writing Effective AI Art Prompts (50+ Examples)].
+For more foundational techniques on structuring your prompts, learning how to write effective AI art prompts will give you a comprehensive framework.

 Lighting is the single most important factor that separates amateur AI images from professional-quality results.
 Real photographers spend years mastering light—and you can leverage their expertise by using the right lighting keywords in your prompts.